playerofgames/logseq-mia-theme/README.md

 [IBM](https://www.ibm.com/plex/) for their Plex font (which is the genesis of the iA fonts).

-[rcvd](https://github.com/rcvd) for their Logseq [Quattro theme](https://github.com/rcvd/logseq-quattro-theme), from which I lifted the embedded font faces for CSS.
+[rcvd](https://github.com/rcvd) for their Logseq [Quattro theme](https://github.com/rcvd/logseq-quattro-theme), from which I took inspiration to make this theme.

 Licensed under the MIT License.

 ![Logseq miA theme](./icon.png)